-The following discussion and analysis of our financial condition and results of operations is based on our Consolidated Financial Statements, which have been prepared in conformity with accounting principles generally accepted in the United States.
-Our preparation of these Consolidated Financial Statements requires us to make judgments and estimates that affect the reported amounts of assets and liabilities, disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+The following discussion and analysis of our financial condition and results of operations is based on our consolidated financial statements, which have been prepared in conformity with accounting principles generally accepted in the United States.
+Our preparation of these consolidated financial statements requires us to make judgments and estimates that affect the reported amounts of assets and liabilities, disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 We base our estimates on historical experience and on various other assumptions that we believe to be reasonable under the circumstances.
 As a result, actual results may differ from such estimates.
 Our senior management has reviewed these critical accounting policies and related disclosures with the Audit Committee of our Board of Directors.
-The following summarizes our critical accounting policies and significant estimates used in preparing our Consolidated Financial Statements:
+The following summarizes our critical accounting policies and significant estimates used in preparing our consolidated financial statements:

 Revenue Recognition.
-We recognize revenue from sales of products when title and risk of loss passes, and when terms are fixed and collection is probable.
-Generally, this occurs upon shipment but there are instances when customer acceptance occurs at our factory where the product is held at the customer's request.
-In these instances, when we are able to bill our customer and payment is probable, we recognize revenue.
+We recognize revenue from sales of products upon shipment when title and risk of loss passes, and when terms are fixed and collection is probable.
 Revenue from services includes after-market services, installation and implementation of products, and turnkey security screening services.
+Generally, revenue from services is recognized when the services are performed.
 The portion of revenue for the sale attributable to installation is deferred and recognized when the installation service is provided.
 In an instance where terms of sale include subjective customer acceptance criteria, revenue is deferred until we have achieved the acceptance criteria.
-Concurrent with revenue recognition, we accrue estimated product return reserves and warranty expenses.
+Concurrent with the revenue recognition, we accrue estimated product return reserves and warranty expenses.
 Critical judgments made by management related to revenue recognition include the determination of whether or not customer acceptance criteria are perfunctory or inconsequential.
 The determination of whether or not customer acceptance terms are perfunctory or inconsequential impacts the amount and timing of revenue recognized.
 Critical judgments also include estimates of warranty reserves, which are established based on historical experience and knowledge of the product under warranty.
+In instances where a contract calls for multiple deliverables and such deliverables qualify as separate units of accounting, we may recognize revenue based on the value of the respective deliverables identified in the underlying contract.